NBISweden/aMeta/README.md

 ## Quick start

-The workflow requires a sample-file `config/samples.tsv` and a configuration file `config/config.yaml`, we provide examples for both.
+To run the worflow you will need to prepare a sample-file `config/samples.tsv` and a configuration file `config/config.yaml`, below we provide examples for both files.

 Here is an example of `samples.tsv`, this implies that the fastq-files files are located in `data` folder: